microsoft/code-challenges/Labs/Python-Tools-for-Visual-Studio/PythonToolsLab/PythonToolsLab.md

 3. Run the script again.

+You should see a plot of precited values.
+The R^2 value is a measure of accuracy of the prediction.
+The closer this number is to 1, the better the predicted values curve fits with the curve of actual values.
+Which regression technique best suits this problem?

 As you can see using Anaconda precludes the need to customize the environment - it already comes loaded with many popular Python packages for scientific computing.